sonrabakarim/barlkk/_posts/2017-01-18-jamstack-css-framework-tool-library.md

 <br>Created by Yahoo, Pure CSS can be added piecemeal to accomplish simple layout and styling tasks on a site without going all-in on the kitchen sink.
 Check out the docs to see what it can do.

 **[Spectre](https://picturepan2.github.io/spectre/)**
 <br>Spectre brands itself as a ligtweight, responsive and modern CSS framework for faster and extensible development.
 The doc site is very nicely laid out and there's some pretty nifty-looking <abbr title="Chinese-Japanese-Korean">CJK</abbr> support baked-in.
 They're also planning on adding support for email templates, something I haven't seen anyone except for Foundation do.
-[Thanks to @roemhildtg](https://habd.as/legit-css-frameworks/#comment-3106269595) for bringing it to my attention in the comment section below.
+[Thanks to @roemhildtg](#comment-3106269595) for bringing it to my attention in the comment section below.

 ## Animation and visualization

 Frameworks and libraries to help you really move your users.
 Some may depend on JavaScript, but all of them use CSS.
-See also [CSS Animation Tools, Frameworks & Tutorials](https://speckyboy.com/css-animation/).
+See also [CSS Animation Tools, Frameworks & Tutorials](https://speckyboy.com/css-animation/) from Speckyboy.

 ### Complex